mohhef/Machine-learning-post-classification/readme.txt

 re

 Steps to run the program:
--- To change the csv file name, change the first two variables from const.py
+-- To change the csv file name, change the first two variables in const.py -- To disable a predictor that increases performance, change 'HEURSTIC' to 'False' in const.py

 1. install all the libraries above
 2. navigate to the assignment folder where main.py exists